Clean Cities Goals and Accomplishments

 - Eliminate petroleum use through idle reduction and other fuel-saving technologies and practices.

-Clean Cities coalitions and stakeholders have saved more than 4.5 billion gallons of petroleum since the program's inception in 1993.
+Clean Cities coalitions and stakeholders have saved nearly 6.5 billion gallons of petroleum since the program's inception in 1993.
 Clean Cities efforts have helped deploy thousands of alternative fuel vehicles and the fueling stations needed to serve them, aided in the elimination of millions of hours of vehicle idling, and helped accelerate the entry of electric-drive vehicles into the marketplace.

 Clean Cities Cumulative Petroleum Savings

-Since its inception in 1993, Clean Cities has eliminated the need for more than 4.5 billion gallons* of petroleum through alternative fuel use, fuel economy improvements, idle-reduction measures, and other strategies.
+Since its inception in 1993, Clean Cities has eliminated the need for nearly 6.5 billion gallons* of petroleum through alternative fuel use, fuel economy improvements, idle-reduction measures, and other strategies.
 Source: Clean Cities annual metrics reports

 *Petroleum savings include both gasoline and diesel fuel.
 Savings are measured in gasoline-gallon equivalents (GGEs), representing a quantity of fuel with the same energy content as a gallon of gasoline.